allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 MsgDeactivateDid(did string, signerAccount string)
 ```

-The DID identified by the parameter `did` MUST exists on chain and the `signerAccount` MUST exists as a verification method (property `blockchainAccountID`) in a verification relationship of type `authentication` or being listed as a DID controller.
+The DID identified by the parameter `did` MUST exist on-chain and the `signerAccount` MUST exist as a verification method (property `blockchainAccountID`) in a verification relationship of type `authentication` or being listed as a DID controller.

 This operation MUST remove all the verification methods and controllers and set the metadata property `deactivated` to true.
 This operation is not reversible.